Monthly Forecast

 Additional information:

-2. Taking into consideration of the impacts of global warming and latest ENSO status, different climate model forecasts and other objective forecast guidance, the temperature of March 2025 in Hong Kong is expected to be near normal and the chance of normal to above-normal rainfall in the month will be slightly higher.
+- Taking into consideration of the impacts of global warming and latest ENSO status, different climate model forecasts and other objective forecast guidance, the temperature of January 2026 in Hong Kong is expected to be near normal, and the chance of normal to below-normal rainfall in the month will be higher.

 Note: